marvelm/beagle/README.md

 ### Usage

-First, log in to Heroku.
+First, log in with the Heroku CLI.
 Then, try running Beagle in client mode.

 ```
 app_name='my-app-name' \